ppy/osu-wiki/wiki/Beatmap/Pattern/Mania/Jacks/en.md

 ---
 stub: true
-tags:
-  - jacks
 ---

-# Jacks
+# Jack

-Within specific pattern context, **jacks** are typically used to refer to 3 or more consecutive notes within the same column.
+Within pattern specific context, **jacks** are typically used to refer to 3 or more consecutive notes within the same column.
 They are referred to as **jacks** since the motion required to play them mimics the motion of a jackhammer.
+Jacks are typically snapped at 1/4th or higher snap intervals and tend to be less notes overall, differentiating it from an [anchor](wiki/pattern/mania/anchors).
+You will often see jacks represent consecutive repeated sounds that occur within the music.

 ![](img/jack.png "This image displays a jack within it's traditional usage of the word.")